Ch0wW/wadverifier/README.md

 Because having a white-only text in a commandline application is boring, IWADVerifier uses ANSI to color messages.
 All systems should support it without any issue.

 # Pre-Requisites for compilation
-- Golang 1.12 or newer (previous versions weren't tested)
+- Golang 1.17 or newer
 - Package `color` from user Fatih (`go get github.com/fatih/color`)
 - Package `go-ansi` from user k0kubun (`go get github.com/k0kubun/go-ansi`)